Storm Hunter: 2024: Fourth WTA 1000 title, Achilles injury

 Ranked No. 180, she qualified and reached the third round for the first time at a major in singles at the Australian Open.
 Her performance ensured the deepest an Australian qualifier has progressed in an Australian Open women’s singles draw in 39 years.
 Her next singles tournament was the WTA 125 Mumbai Open where she reached the final but lost to Darja Semeņistaja in three sets.

 At the Dubai Tennis Championships she won her fourth WTA 1000 doubles title with new partner Kateřina Siniaková.
 At Indian Wells, she reached the final with Siniaková but lost to top seeded pair Hsieh Su-wei and Elise Mertens.
 Partnering with Matthew Ebden at the same tournament, Hunter won the inaugural eight-team invitational mixed doubles title, defeating Caroline Garcia and Édouard Roger-Vasselin in the final.
 After qualifying for the main draw at the WTA 1000 Miami Open, she reached the second round for the third time at this tournament after Martina Trevisan had to retire.

 Hunter ruptured her Achilles tendon in the final practice before Australia's Billie Jean King Cup qualifier against Mexico in Brisbane in April and underwent surgery.

 2025: Comeback, fifth WTA 1000 title

 On 14 February 2025, Hunter announced she would return to the WTA Tour at the ATX Open in Austin, Texas, later that month, playing in the doubles event alongside Caroline Dolehide.
 The pair lost their first-round match against Alicja Rosolska and Isabelle Haverlag.

 Partnering with Kateřina Siniaková, Hunter won her first title since making her comeback at the Wuhan Open in October, defeating Anna Danilina and her partner Aleksandra Krunić in the final.
+The following week she teamed with Desirae Krawczyk to reach the final at the Japan Women's Open, losing to Kristina Mladenovic and Taylor Townsend in a deciding champions tiebreak.

+In November, she paired up with Monica Niculescu at the Chennai Open and made it through to the final, which they lost to Aldila Sutjiadi and Janice Tjen in straight sets.

+2026: 10th WTA Tour doubles title

+Hunter qualified for the singles main-draw at the Australian Open and defeated Jéssica Bouzas Maneiro, before losing to Hailey Baptiste in the second round.

+Partnering with Taylor Townsend, she won her 10th WTA Tour doubles title at the ATX Open, defeating Eudice Chong and Liang En-shuo in the final.

+Teaming with fellow Australian player Marc Polmans, Hunter reached the mixed doubles final at Wimbledon, losing to second seeds Marcelo Arévalo and Jeļena Ostapenko in three sets.

+Hunter qualified for the singles main-draw at the US Open, meaning she had achieved this feat at all four majors during her career.
+She lost to 11th seed Marta Kostyuk in the first round.